FX1-7/WiFi-Grab-FTP/README.md

 # Rubber Ducky WiFI Grab and Upload via FTP

-REM Title:         UAC, Windows Defender and WiFi Grab via FTP
+REM Title:         WiFi Grab via FTP

 REM Description    Will grab all WiFi passwords the device has and upload them to an ftp server defined in the payload.